stjume/minecraft-python-backend/README.md

 `The plugin was developed with spigot version 1.21.5` [download](https://getbukkit.org/download/spigot).

+We maintain a compatible [python frontend library](https://github.com/stjume/minecraft-python) available in english and german.

 ## Building

 This project can be build using maven, just run the mvn command in the directory and it will build the `target/sk-mincraft-1.0.jar`: